erokhinaa/project/dev.md

-some text
+new text
-some update for dev.md
-  this is another update

-update from gitkraken
+new text2 for cherry